Need a report that reflects how COVID-19 has impacted this market and its growth?

 India remains a highly lucrative tractor market because of the decreasing availability of farm labor and the rise of innovative business models, such as custom hiring solutions for tractors.
 In India, under the mechanization component of the macro-management scheme of agriculture by the Indian government, there is a provision of subsidy for promoting agricultural mechanization, including 25% of the cost limited to INR 30,000 for buying tractors of up to 35 PTO HP.
 Thus, with the rising government support for enhancing farm mechanizations and expansion in crop production, the sale of agriculture tractors is anticipated to rise in the upcoming years.

 Scope of the Report

-A tractor is an industrial vehicle usually with one or two small wheels in front and two large wheels at the back used in agriculture and other functions.
-It is used to move the attached implement that does the work of plowing the field or perform other activities.
-For the purpose of this report, the tractors used in agricultural operations have been considered.
+A tractor is an industrial vehicle, usually with one or two small wheels in front and two large wheels at the back for agricultural and other functions.
+It is used to move the attached implement that plows the field or performs other activities.
+For the purpose of this report, tractors used in agricultural operations have been considered.
 The report does not cover other agricultural machinery and attachments to tractors.
 Tractors used for industrial and construction purposes are also excluded from the study.

 |Row Crop Tractors|